 Plumbing by Tri-County Pumps

-Plumbing Service, Repairs & Installations in Frederick Maryland, Virginia & West Virginia
+Plumbing Services, Repairs & Installations in Frederick Maryland, Virginia & West Virginia

 Tri-County Pump Service Inc. has specialized in well water systems for more than 21 years and has experienced technicians.
 Your well water system is one of your most valuable plumbing investments for your home.
 A properly constructed well needs little maintenance.
 Visit our Well Pump Systems page for routine care.
 Call or contact us today to schedule your plumbing services in Maryland, Virginia or West Virginia!
 Our plumbing services include service, repairs and installations of the systems below:

 A Submersible Well Pump is your basic pump system that provides water from the home or building and has been used for many years.
 The life of a submersible well pump will depend on several factors such as, the quality of water, power surges, lightning strikes and the most common would be a water pressure storage tank that is not working properly or is in disrepair.

 Water Pressure Storage Tank

 A Water Pressure Storage Tank is an essential part of your water system.
 It provides water to plumbing fixtures under pressure.
 The pressure tank needs to be maintained in proper working order.
 This will prolong the life of your well pump.
 It’s much less expensive to service, repair or replace your pressure tank than a well pump.